 She and her husband Charles have two sons, David and Jonathan, and three grandchildren, Abigail, Joshua, and Tabitha.

 Contact Sheila: email@example.com

 Jill was inspired at a young age to engage in mission by a missionary visiting her church.
 Over the years her husband, John, and three daughters, Sarah, Janelle, and Lauren have joined her or been involved on their own in serving others through domestic and international opportunities.
 Their spouses also volunteer within the community.
-Another generation, 11-year-old granddaughter, Jordyn Grace, has begun to serve in their community of Sturgeon Bay, Wisconsin.
-The other five grand children, Mekhi, Eli, Lucy, Gus, and Fern will also be invited to join Jill as they are able.
+Another generation, a granddaughter, Jordyn Grace, has begun to serve in their community of Sturgeon Bay, Wisconsin.
+The other five grandchildren, Mekhi, Eli, Lucy, Gus, and Fern will also be invited to join Jill as they are able.

 Jill began as a volunteer with the Board of World Mission in 2006 and has been employed part time since 2009 to the present.